Shrikanthp04/FastAPI/README.md

 # Getting Started
 To get started with this project, follow these steps:

-i.
-Clone the Repository: Clone this repository to your local machine using git clone. '\n' ii.
-Install Dependencies: Install the required dependencies by running pip install -r requirements.txt. iii.
-Database Setup: Configure and set up PostgreSQL as per the provided instructions. iv.
-Run the Application: Execute the FastAPI application by running uvicorn main:app --reload.
+1. Clone the Repository: Clone this repository to your local machine using git clone.
+2. Install Dependencies: Install the required dependencies by running pip install -r requirements.txt.
+3. Database Setup: Configure and set up PostgreSQL as per the provided instructions.
+4. Run the Application: Execute the FastAPI application by running uvicorn main:app --reload.

 # Usage
 Once the application is up and running, you can interact with the CRUD endpoints using tools like swagger, Postman, or any HTTP client.